 Meeting ID: 861 0737 3243 Password: Coffee

-Contemporary worship led by James Simister and Hannah Kirk at 8.30 pm, live on the church Facebook page.
+Contemporary worship with Hannah Kirk and James Simister at 8.30 pm.
+Live on the church Facebook page.

 Children, Young People and Families

-Sarah’s Children's Sunday Talks are on the church YouTube channel, along with the Kidz Klub - Heavyweight Heroics videos.
+Sarah’s Children's Sunday Talks continue on the church YouTube channel, along with the Kidz Klub - Heavyweight Heroics videos.
 There will be a livestreamed Kidz Klub video on the Facebook page on Tuesday at 6.00 pm followed by a 20 minute games session on Zoom.
-Sarah and Rory’s Daily Reflections are also on the Facebook page.
+Sarah and Rory’s Daily Reflections (Mondays, Wednesdays and Fridays) are also on the Facebook page.
 Thurzday Klub and Thursday Group meet via Zoom.

 Please will you let Janet know if you want the August - October edition of Word for Today ordering for you.
 If you received a copy for this quarter with your bulletin and you want it next time as well please phone Janet on 760159, or the church office on 07928 825869 BEFORE Saturday 11th July.